bvbohnen/X3_Customizer/Documentation.md

       This is particularly effective for the re-lock missiles like flail, to reduce their ability to just keep retargetting across a system, instead running out of fuel from the zigzagging.

+      * use_diminishing_returns:
-      If use_diminishing_returns == True, this will attempt to adjust missiles with a range near target_range_to_adjust_km by the scaling_factor, while missiles with a range near range_to_keep_static_km will be kept largely unchanged.
+        - If True, this will attempt to adjust missiles with a range near target_range_to_adjust_km by the scaling_factor, while missiles with a range near range_to_keep_static_km will be kept largely unchanged.
-       Otherwise, scaling_factor is applied to all missiles. target_range_to_adjust_km, range_to_keep_static_km:
+        Otherwise, scaling_factor is applied to all missiles.
+      * target_range_to_adjust_km, range_to_keep_static_km:
-          Equation tuning values, in kilometers.
+        - Equation tuning values, in kilometers.
-      print_changes:
+      * print_changes:
-          If True, speed adjustments are printed to the summary file.
+        - If True, speed adjustments are printed to the summary file.

  * Adjust_Missile_Speed